ilang-dev/i/IMPLEMENTATION_NOTES.md

 not become public IR levels.
 The most important one is a kernel/execution plan used to bridge `scheduled_graph` to `loop_ir` and `iir`.

+One important frontend quirk:

+- combinators are not part of the core `i` expression language
+- the parser should parse one `i` expression
+- graph construction by `compose`, `chain`, `fanout`, `pair`, and `swap` should be implemented by the compiler in a separate `component` module
+- frontends such as Rust or Python should call into that compiler-owned component-building API

 ## Global Rules

 - Do not change the IR types casually.
 If a pass seems blocked on an IR issue, write down the minimal proposed IR change and why it is necessary.
+- Keep `c2/src/ir` clean.
+IR modules should define types and only the minimal semantics intrinsic to those types, not construction/manipulation logic.
 - Treat `README.md` as the source of truth for operator semantics.
 - Treat `ABI.md` as the source of truth for the exported C interface.
 - Keep all passes deterministic.
 Stable ordering matters.